-Following are the list of some music instruments that can be made from recycled materials:
+Following are the list of some music instruments made from recycled materials:

 This is basically a box drum made from shipping boxes or drums.
 In many places, this drum is square in shape, namely the Peru Coast and other Latin America countries.
 In olden times, it was made of dresser drawers or the boxes used for shipping by slaves.
 It is similar to any normal drum and can be played with bare hands, stick, or fingers.
 It has a lovely vibrant sound of its own.
 You can make it at home by using cardboard or wood.